Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Yes, when performing turmeric hair removal frequently.
 However, it works best with facial hair, and you need to know how to use it to remove the hair.

 The method slows down hair growth over time.
-The sticky turmeric paste grabs the skin when scrubbing off.
+The sticky turmeric paste adheres to the skin when scrubbing it off.

 Once you do this, the hair attaches to the paste and is removed by the root, similar to waxing.
 Furthermore, it has hair growth and stopping properties, making the hair softer and more dissolving.

-The big problem is it cannot remove thick hair.
+The primary issue is that it cannot remove thick hair.
 However, you can use it on the forehead, cheeks, and hands.
-On the other hand, you can apply it to the bikini and other areas regularly to make the hair grow thinner and slower.
+On the other hand, you can apply it to the bikini area and other areas regularly to slow down hair growth and make it appear thinner.

 Another essential thing to remember is that turmeric does stain the skin.
-You can gently scrub the area with baking soda mixed with soap.
+You can gently scrub the area with a mixture of baking soda and soap.
 Alternatively, you can dip a cotton ball in milk.

 What Increases Hair Growth?